 Policies designed to protect people against arbitrary or discriminatory treatment by government officials or individuals.

-The constitutional amendment adopted after the Civil War that states, "No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny any person within its jurisdiction the equal protection of laws."
+the constitutional amendment adopted after the Civil War that states, "no state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."

 Civil Rights Act of 1964

-The law that made racial discrimination against any group in hotels, motels, and restaurants illegal and forbade many forms of job discrimination.
+The law that made racial discrimination against any group in hotels, motels, and restraunts illegal and forbade many forms of job discrimination.

 Voting Rights Act of 1965

 A law that was designed to help end formal and informal barriers to African American suffrage.

 A 1944 Supreme Court decision that upheld as constitutional the internment camps of more than 100,000 Americans of Japanese descent in encampments during World War II.